Tchaiku/Tchaiku.github.io/content/posts/Thm-env.md

 ---

 {{< notice note >}}
 This article below is only for showcasing the features of the *thm-environments* in progress over `hugo-notice`.
-The math presented here is segmented from several math papers and as a whole it should make no sense from the end of current sentence on.
+The math presented here is segmented from several math papers and as a whole it should make no sense *from the end of current sentence on*.
 {{< /notice >}}